Keld, North Yorkshire: Keld Resource Centre

 The Keld Resource Centre, a local charity, is restoring a series of listed buildings in the village centre and returning them to community use.
 The first phase involved restoring the Manse, the minister's house attached to Keld United Reformed Church, which was completed in 2009 and is now used as a holiday cottage, proceeds from which support the Centre's work.

-In 2010 the Centre created the Keld Well-being Garden in the chapel churchyard.
-It provides a quiet spot for visitors to contemplate their well-being in the beautiful natural environment of Upper Swaledale.

 The Keld Countryside and Heritage Centre opened in 2011; it provides interpretation of the countryside, buildings and social history of Keld, and displays of artefacts relevant to Upper Swaledale.
-It is open throughout the year, operating alongside The Upper Room which is used for meetings, exhibitions, workshops and social events.
+It is open throughout the year, operating alongside The Upper Room, which is used for meetings, exhibitions, workshops and social events.
 A range of guided walks, exhibitions, talks and other activities take place during the summer months.

-Further projects will involve restoring Keld’s former school.
+The Resource Centre's completed projects include: